 Lawyers are the custodians and guardians of our legal system.
 Your right to an attorney is embedded in the Bill of Rights, and the ability to pursue justice through the legal process is your fundamental right as an American.
 When your attorney acts negligently and fails to represent you with a reasonable standard of care, the consequences for you and your family can be devastating.

-At Lewis Kuhn Swan PC, we know that the practice of law is not a business, it is a public trust.
+At Leventhal Lewis, we know that the practice of law is not a business, it is a public trust.
 When people are at their most vulnerable, they must depend entirely on a lawyer for help, often without the ability to assess the quality of the lawyer's work.

-If you’ve suffered because of a previous attorney’s negligent representation, please call Lewis Kuhn Swan PC today at 719-694-3000 to discuss your case.
+If you’ve suffered because of a previous attorney’s negligent representation, please call Leventhal Lewis today at 719-694-3000 to discuss your case.
 We help legal malpractice victims from Colorado Springs, Pueblo, Castle Rock, and nearby areas of Colorado.

 Read more about legal malpractice by clicking the links below: